resolutio-ai/resolutio-ai/README.md

 **D. Evaluation of case by arbiters**

 The selected arbiters are then provided the case details and evidence, via the IPFS link.
 The arbiters are also provided arbiter tools.
 They are provided **Covalent API plug-in** to identify with ease, transactions and wallets related to the relevant NFT(s).
+[The codebase is available here.](https://github.com/znreza/blockchain-transaction-search)

 **E. Voting**